Bezier #02 Intersection

 And after all, SideFX made an excellent solution...
 Intersection Analysis SOP

 Though it can't be used directly for bezier curves, results are stable and works great in many complex cases.

 Early tests in below are results of my own analyzer, but I rely more on this new SOP recently.

 Split + Margin Scaling

-you can split at the point with desired margin.
+Once you get intersection position(uv) on lines, you can split them at the point with some desired margin.

 Adding shapes to ends are simply fun.